apache/jackrabbit/jackrabbit-jcr-commons/README.txt

 This compoment uses a Maven 2 (http://maven.apache.org/) build environment.
-If you have Maven 2 installed, you can compile and package the jacrabbit-commons jar using the following command:
+If you have Maven 2 installed, you can compile and package the jacrabbit-jcr-commons jar using the following command:

     mvn package